Alfresco/docs-alfresco/content-services/7.3/config/databases.md

     If you receive JDBC errors, ensure the location of the PostgreSQL JDBC drivers are on the system path, or add them to the relevant lib directory of the application server.

+### Database Partitioning

+Starting from version 7.3, Content Services supports table partitioning with PostgreSQL as the database backend.
+Table partitioning in PostSQL enhances performance and data management for large tables by breaking them into smaller, more manageable segments.

+Key benefits include:

+* Improved query performance: queries run faster because only relevant partitions are scanned, and each partition can have its own optimized indexes.
+* Enhanced data management: maintenance tasks like VACUUM and REINDEX can be performed on individual partitions, simplifying data management, and improving efficiency.

+Note that table partitioning is transparent to external systems; for Content Services, a partitioned table continues to function as a single, unified table.
+Our advice is to look at the distribution of the data and your use case in order to devise a fitting partitioning strategy.
+We do not guarantee a certain performance for a given partitioning strategy.

 ## Microsoft SQL Server

 You can configure a Microsoft SQL Server database for use with Content Services.
 To modify the default database configuration, you must edit values in the `<classpathRoot>/alfresco-global.properties` file.